 Local 207 is involved in every aspect of the fishing industry.
-We advocate for the fishing industry with the full support of the IAMAW and all 600,000 of its members.
+We advocate for the fishing industry with the full support of the IAMAW and all 600,000 active and retired members.

 Local 207 operates on the foundations of solidarity, because of common interests we gather mutual support from one another in a group.
 We all believe in that solidarity- trust me when I say it's a little foreign at first...
-As fishermen we are pretty independent folks, but I have come to rely on my union brothers and sisters like family- they are the first to step up when needed and always willing to lend a hand.
+As fishermen we are pretty independent folks, but we come to rely on our union brothers and sisters like family- they are the first to step up when needed and always willing to lend a hand.

-Local 207 is representing Maine Lobstermen as an intervener in the North Atlantic Right Whale lawsuit against NOAA in DC and the Fishermen and DMR in Maine (currently on hold).
+Local 207 is representing Maine Lobstermen as an intervener in the North Atlantic Right Whale lawsuit against NOAA in DC.
 The brief we filed in the DC case was referred to by the judge several times.
 We feel it is vitally important to separate Maine and Massachusetts.
 Massachusetts has a whale problem and Maine does not; not to say as fishermen we are not dealing with many of the same issues, the NARW just does not congregate in our waters, they go offshore to migrate to Canada where they feed.
 Painting the whole east coast with the same brush is not going to solve this problem- only hurt Maine fishermen, our coastal communities and the economy we all rely on, but it will not save additional whales.